motorina0/codenvy/DOCS.md

 Docker in a VM:
 Boot2Docker, docker-machine, Docker for Windows, and Docker for Mac are all variations that launch virtual machines that contain a Docker daemon that allows you to run Docker.
 We recommend increasing your default VM size to at least 4GB.
 Each virtualization solution has different requirements around mounting VM folders to your host machine - please enable this for your OS so that Codenvy data is persisted on your host disk.

+Workspace Requirements:
+Currently, Codenvy's workspaces launch a tiny rsync-agent that allows the centralized Codenvy server to backup project source code from within each workspace to the central servers.
+When workspaces are shut off or restarted, the project files are automatically rsync'd back into the workspace. rsync runs at workspace start, stop, and on a scheduler.
+This allows us to preserve the integrity of your source code if the workspace's runtime containers were to have a failure during operation.

+We install rsync into each user's workspace to run as a background service.
+In this version of Codenvy, your user workspaces requires SSH and rsync to be installed in the base image.
+Some base images, like ubuntu, support this, but others like alpine, do not.
+If you create custom workspace recipes from Composefiles or Dockerfiles to run within Codenvy, these images must inherit from a base image that has rsync and SSH or you must ensure that these services are installed.
+If you do not have these services installed, the workspace will not start and provide an error to the user that may cause them to scratch their head.

+In the non-container installation version of Codenvy, this requirement does not exist since we install these dependencies onto each host node that is added into the Codenvy cluster.
+We will be working to package up the rsync agent as a container that is deployed outside of your workspace's runtime.
+The container will have the dependencies and then this requirement will be removed.

 ## Installation
 Get the Codenvy CLI.
 The Codenvy images and supporting utilities are downloaded and maintained by the CLI.
 The CLI also provides utilities for downloading an offline bundle to run Codenvy while disconnected from the network.